Surajk7725/SDP_PFSD/README.md

 1. Open your web browser and navigate to [http://sk7ayanokoji.pythonanywhere.com/](http://sk7ayanokoji.pythonanywhere.com/).

-2. Explore the main application to browse and rent items as per your requirements.
+2. Explore the main application to browse and rent vehicles as per your requirements.